Configuring Google Authenticator for Active Directory password resets and logins

-However, providing users with the ability to reset their passwords can end up risky if proper security measures are not put in place.
-With users not having to provide any old credentials, it is important to verify their identities before they can reset their passwords.
-Using an MFA method like Google Authenticator is a fail-safe way to verify a user's identity before permitting them to proceed with a password reset.
+However, providing users with the ability to reset their passwords can be risky if proper security measures are not put in place.
+Since users won't have to provide any old credentials, it is important to verify their identities before they can reset their passwords.
+Using a multi-factor authentication (MFA) method like Google Authenticator is a fail-safe way to authenticate them for Active Directory domain password resets.

-ADSelfService Plus, an Active Directory self-service password management and single sign-on solution, offers a one-stop solution to self-service password reset secured by MFA.
-The solution supports over 18 methods of MFA including Google Authenticator, security questions and answers, and YubiKey Authenticator to verify users' identities during:
+ADSelfService Plus, an identity security solution, offers a self-service password reset and account unlock feature that is secured by MFA.
+The solution supports up to 19 methods of MFA including Google Authenticator, biometrics, and YubiKey Authenticator to verify users' identities during:

 - Active Directory self-service password reset or account unlock actions via the ADSelfService portal, ADSelfService Plus mobile app, and native Windows/macOS/Linux login screen.

 - Enterprise application logins through single sign-on (SSO).

 - Self-update of Active Directory profile information, subscription to mail groups, and employee search using ADSelfService Plus.

 Step to enable Google Authentication for MFA in ADSelfService Plus:

 - Navigate to Configuration → Self-Service → Multi-factor Authentication → Authenticators Setup.

 - From the Choose the Policy drop-down, select a policy.